-Variable expenses, also called variable costs, are expenses that can change depending on your use of products or services; they are somewhat unpredictable.
+Variable expenses, also called variable costs, are expenses that can change over time.
+These costs vary depending on your usage of products or services, and they can change depending on any number of factors.
 For example, increased use of your car produces a corresponding increase in your variable expenses for fuel and car maintenance.
-If you have guests staying over for an extended time, your variable expense for water might increase.
+Likewise, if you have guests staying over for an extended time, your variable expense for food might increase.

-Variable expenses are not considered "variable" because they are discretionary; for example, your grocery bill can fluctuate from month to month, but it is not discretionary because it's not an expense you can do without.
-They are called variable expenses because the amount you spend on them can change significantly from one period to the next.
+Note that variable expenses are not considered "variable" because they are discretionary or unnecessary, but because they are fluctuating.
+For example, your grocery bill can differ from month to month, which makes it variable, but it is not discretionary because it's not an expense you can do without.

 Examples of Household Variable Expenses